milador/RaspberryPi-Joystick/PSGamepad/README.md

   12. Connect the data (USB A Male) port of the (USB A Female to Dual USB Male Extra Power Data Y Extension) Cable to your PS4.

-  13. Press and hold the Mode button on Mayflash Magic Pro to enter the NS.
+  13. Press and hold the Mode button on Mayflash Magic Pro to select PS4 mode.
 The LED should turn Blue for PS4.

 ### Option2 :